bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_User_Manual_App_Exec/03_Tools.rst

 be added to the ``runcompss`` command.
 All this options activate the basic tracing mode; the advanced mode is activated with the option ``--tracing=advanced``.
-For further information about advanced mode check the :ref:`Tracing` Section.
+For further information about advanced mode check the :ref:`Sections/05_Tracing/01_Apps_tracing:COMPSs applications tracing` Section.
 Next, we provide an example of the command execution with the basic tracing option enabled for a java K-Means application.

 .. code-block:: console